Free Initial Assessment

 What can you do about unlawful deductions from wages?

-The first step is to bring the deduction to your employer’s attention and to try to resolve the matter with them informally.
+To address unlawful wage deductions, the first step is to discuss the issue with your employer and try to resolve the matter with them informally.
 If that does not work, raise the issue formally, in writing, through your employer’s grievance procedure.

 If you do not achieve a satisfactory outcome, register your claim for unlawful deduction of wages with ACAS (Advisory, Conciliation and Arbitration Service).
 It is important to act as quickly as possible because you have just six months less one day of the unlawful deduction to register with ACAS.